emilykawaoka/emilykawaoka.github.io/essays/E6: Evaluation Guidelines and Class Retrospective BLOG.md

 Describe what did not work well in doing this assignment.

 What did not work well in this assignment was the nodemailer.
-I examined the example code looked the internet, YouTube, and TikTok and was not able to figure out how to get it to email me the invoice.
+I examined the example code on the internet, YouTube, and TikTok, and was not able to figure out how to get it to email me the invoice.

 What did you learn from doing this assignment?

-What I learned from doing this assignment was cookies and sessions.
-How important they are in everyday applications.
-I also learned that to do something well the first step is to truly understand the concept before just throwing stuff in my code.
+What I learned from doing this assignment was understanding the concept of something is very crucial before copying and pasting.
+And this applies to all classes where I need to learn the material and then try to apply my understanding.
+If I do it the other way then I just get more and more confused and would need to start from the beginning.

 If you could go back in time and do things differently, what would you change?